TrellixVulnTeam/favor_GI5G/README.md

 ==
  - Obviously, favor uses SQLite, but this is bundled and compiled with Favor itself (though this may eventually change so there's less superflous code in the repo).
 SQLite is an easy dependency to resolve.
- - The desktop implementation of the Email MessageManager (EmailManager) uses VMIME, built using the command in favor/src/lib/vmime/build_cmd
+ - The desktop implementation of the Email MessageManager (EmailManager) uses a [very slightly modified VMIME](https://github.com/Mindful/vmime/)  built using the command in favor/src/lib/vmime/build_cmd.
+We'll move to using the official library as soon as it has support for IMAP search.
+Until then, the only changes in the homebrew version are to expose some internals so we can run our own IMAP searches.